Magnolia Cemetery (Mobile, Alabama): History

 In 1846 the city began to grant free burial plots within the cemetery to civic, labor, and religious organizations.
 The Coal Handlers Union, Colored Benevolent Institution Number One, Cotton Weighers Society, Draymens Relief Society, Homeless Seamen, Independent Ladies Mill and Timber Association, and the Protestant Orphan Asylum Society were among those organizations to take advantage of this policy until it was ended in 1873.

 The Confederate Rest section was added on November 25, 1861 for Confederate soldiers.
-It was initially called Soldiers Rest.
-The Mobile National Cemetery annex was established immediately after the war, on May 11, 1866, when the city donated 3 acre to the United States government for use as a National Cemetery.
+Initially called Soldiers Rest, the Mobile National Cemetery annex was established immediately after the war, on May 11, 1866, when the city donated 3 acre to the U.S. government for use as a National Cemetery.
 The cemetery as a whole was renamed Magnolia Cemetery on January 15, 1867.